"He who leads, should lead with

 gifts, I referenced the teaching of Dr. Charles Stanley, who is the long time pastor

-of the First Baptist Church , Atlanta .
-In his study, Ministering through Spiritual Gifts, he states
+of the First Baptist Church Atlanta

 I have often been involved in discussions